dev-nii-nartey/AdvLab/README.md

 # Book Management System

 This is a Spring Boot application that provides a RESTful API for managing books and book recommendations.
-I idea behind this project is to find performance bottlenecks and analyze them using tools like jprofiler or jvm, resolving the identified bottlenecks and analying again to check improvement .
+I idea behind this project is to find and analyze memory management using tools like jprofiler or jvm, resolving the identified bottlenecks and analyzing again to check improvement .

 ## Project Structure